AeroPrep

 Talking on the radio.
 Approved phraseology, frequency discipline, SSR and transponder use, distress and urgency, and orderly handovers.
 Official paper: 20 exam questions in 30 minutes.
 Precision beats slang — radio errors fail attempts in real life and in exams.

-From single-subject refreshes to full nine-subject bundles, compare plans and checkout securely with Stripe.
+From single-subject refreshes to full nine-subject bundles with logbook included.

 From Student Pilots Across Europe